MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-single-instance-implementations-2-tier-3-tier/includes/2-explore-deployment-methodologies.md

 The Azure portal offers an intuitive interface for performing most common administrative tasks manually.

 Azure Center for SAP services (ACSS) makes SAP a top-level workload on Azure.
 Azure Center for SAP solutions is an end-to-end solution that enables you to deploy and manage SAP systems as a unified workload.
-ACSS supports manual Azure Portal, tasks for deployment of new Azure-based SAP systems.
+ACSS supports manual Azure portal, tasks for deployment of new Azure-based SAP systems.

 ## Deployment via Microsoft Azure PowerShell cmdlets